Complete Integrative Lifestyle Medicine training programme

 - Working with HeartRate Variability

 - Working with Hypothalamic-Pituitary-Adrenal (HPA) Axis

 - Specialty Intensive Training (CPD) of your choice

 Ten face-to-face foundational contact weekends

-Should you wish to begin in 2022 please feel free to feel free to contact us.
+Should you wish to begin in 2021 please feel free to contact us.

 Foundational Weekend Content

 face-to-face content and teachers are subject to change